qwert7661/Lifeboat-Solitaire/README.md

 To play, simply unzip Lifeboat-Solitaire-main, open the file and run Lifeboat.exe.
 Note that first-time launch may take some time as the .exe must install Python on your computer.
 Ensure that the /Lifeboat_Assets file is in the same file location as Lifeboat.py.
 Uses pygame.

+Please report any bugs encountered to me, qwert7661, in as much detail as possible.

 Rules:

 Lifeboat is a life-and-death solitaire variant in which you, the captain, must sort passengers on a sinking cruise ship into one of four lifeboats.
 As the captain, you will go down with the ship unless you can save every passenger.